 Each application has different requirements.
-Charging profiles, load profiles differ but also the operational conditions like temperature, mechanical stress as well as available space and weight restrictions.
+Charging profiles, and load profiles differ but also the operational conditions like temperature, mechanical stress as well as available space and weight restrictions.
 Does the battery operate in space (under vacuum conditions), in wet environments, etc?
 Therefore we suggest customers start by filling in the Requirements Sheet.

 In general, a good design requires a good analysis of the system and its application.
 Based on this input we select the best cell type, configure one or more suitable battery configurations, propose adequate packaging (aluminum, steel, stainless less, ….), and add the required safety devices like fused switches, touch-safe connectors, and cables, voltage indicators, etc.

 Below are some examples of previous projects.

 Most of our hybrid supercapacitor batteries are customer-specific.

 Hybrid supercapacitor batteries have many benefits for industrial vehicles like forklifts and AGVs.
 They charge very fast, operate in cold and hot environments and have a long lifetime with close to zero maintenance.
 Hence the ROI is much higher as the vehicles can operate 24/24 and might even outlive the vehicle.

 Hybrid Supercapacitors often find use in heavy high-performance batteries in applications such as

 - Hybrid drives, such as a 300 kW system using 250 kW fuel cells with a 30 kWh hybrid supercapacitor battery.